Slow Cooker Borracho Beans (Frijoles Borrachos) – Easy Mexican “Drunken” Beans

 This post may contain affiliate links.
 Please read our disclosure policy.

-Borracho beans remind me of my hometown of El Paso and all the many family summer cookouts we used to have.
-They hold a special place in my heart!
-After you have your first bite, I’m sure they’ll become one of your favorites, too.
+Borracho beans remind me of my hometown of El Paso and all the family summer cookouts we used to have.
+They hold a special place in my heart.
+After your first bite, I’m sure they’ll become one of your favorites, too.

 What Are Borracho Beans?